-I mentioned on Facebook that I was working on a recipe for a clean eating chia latte.
-The response I got surprised me.
-I had no idea this drink was so popular!
+I mentioned on Facebook that I was working on a recipe for a chia latte.
+The response I got was tremendous!
+You guys really love this stuff!

 What I love about this recipe (and about all clean eating), is that I know exactly what ingredients are in my cup.
 And I know that each and every one of them has a wonderful nutritious benefit.
 Something about that knowledge makes this cup of tea taste even better.
 Plus, I never have to spend a small fortune at Starbucks again!
 (Scroll to the bottom to find the nutrition value of a Starbucks Chai Latte!)

-And did I mention that Rooibos (pronounced “Roy-Boss”) tea is naturally caffeine free?
+Rooibos (pronounced “Roy-Boss”) tea is naturally caffeine free.
 In fact, here’s a little info on this fabulous little plant:

 Rooibos Leaf (Redbush)

 Rooibos Leaf is a shrubby African legume that is a bedtime favorite among South African herbalists, consumers and even physicians.
 South Africans also use it to improve appetite, calm the digestive tract and reduce nervous tension.
 They regard it as safe enough to give infants.
 This sweet, relaxing tea enhances immune response, balances seasonal respiratory changes, balances blood sugar and blood fats and helps with heartburn.
 (Source)

 CHAI LATTE TEA RECIPE:

 - 2 tea bags Chai Rooibos